Clicky

 • Keep copies of any notes taken and please sign and date them accordingly

-• It is essential to remember that children and young people may not feel ready or know how to tell someone that they are being abused, they may begin to disclose information only to stop and withdraw.
+It is essential to remember that children and young people may not feel ready or know how to tell someone that they are being abused, they may begin to disclose information only to stop and withdraw.
 You must not question or ‘push’ for information but report and wait for them to feel ready to make the approach again.

 Report

-Report your concern or allegation within 24 hours to the company Safeguarding Officer or member of staff with specific designated responsibility for dealing with issues relating to safeguarding your centre.
-The Designated Safeguarding Officer will take responsibility from this point forward.
-The information must not under any circumstances be discussed with anyone apart from the designated Safeguarding Officer.
+Report your concern or allegation within 24 hours to the company Safeguarding Officer or member of staff with specific designated responsibility for dealing with issues relating to safeguarding, using this link:

 Recording